remap/ndnLog/README.md

 description:
 'aggregator.py' scrapes :9695 status pages into database.
-'monitor/display.html' requests json feed of latest values from database.
+'database.py' formats data to json for display.
+'monitor/display.html' is a basic plot of last data view.
+'monitor/area.html' is a first pass at an area chart, showing 3 data parameters (first and last two)

 usage:

-aggregator.py must run on web host visit monitor/display.html to see status
+aggregator.py must run on web host visit monitor/display.html and/or monitor/area.html to see status

 ToDo:

-make the display plot / graph a la http://mbostock.github.com/d3/ex/stream.html
+basic plotting is in place.

+taking it further will have to wait. ( a la http://mbostock.github.com/d3/ex/stream.html)